Dynamical computation of the density of states and Bayes factors using nonequilibrium importance sampling: Bayes factors

 We tested our approach using a mixture of Gaussians model, a benchmark which has been used to characterize nested sampling for inference problems~\cite{feroz_multimodal_2008}.
 The model is defined as a mixture of $n$ distributions in dimension $d$ with amplitudes $A_i$,

 Though we do not have access to the exact expression for $V(E)$ at all energy levels in this model, we can evaluate the partition function $Z$ exactly.

-We used $n=50$ wells with depths exponentially distributed in dimension $d=10,$ an example much more complex than previous benchmarks.
+We used $n=50$ wells with depths exponentially distributed in dimension $d=10$, an example much more complex than previous benchmarks.
+While this landscape is not rugged, in mixture of Gaussian problems entropic effects can lead to extremely difficult optimization problems because we are required to sample exponentially small volumes.
 In this regime, brute force Monte Carlo approaches fail dramatically.
-Fig.~\ref{fig:bayes}, shows that our volume estimator, with only 100 trajectories, reaches the deepest minima in a nontrivial estimation problem.
-Furthermore, we know the low energy volume estimates are accurate because we compute $Z=17.41$ versus the exact result $Z=17.10$.

-In Fig.~\ref{fig:bayes} we illustrate the statistical power of the trajectory reweighting approach.
-With $N=100$ trajectories, we recover the volume of states for the liklihood function extremely accurately, especially at low energies, where the standard error is vanishingly small.
+Fig.~\ref{fig:bayes} illustrates the statistical power of the trajectory reweighting approach.
+With only 100 trajectories, we recover the volume of states for the likelihood function extremely accurately, especially at low energies, where the standard error is vanishingly small.
 An accurate estimate at low energies leads to robust estimates of $Z$ because the contribution to $Z$ decays exponentially with $E$.
+In particular, we know the low energy volume estimates are accurate because we compute $Z=17.41$ versus the exact result $Z=17.10$.
+For this calculation we set $E_\text{max}= 450$, meaning that the states we neglected have likelihood lower than $e^{-450}$.